-To ensure long-term digital preservation, all published articles will be archived on PubMed Central and Portico platform.
-Authors are also encouraged to deposit their articles in other appropriate archives.
+To ensure long-term digital preservation, all published articles will be archived on the Portico platform.
+Authors are also encouraged to deposit their articles in PubMed Central/Europe PMC, and other appropriate archives.
 It is the authors' responsibility to ensure that any Institutional or funders requirements for archiving are met.